kuya123/Inverted_pendulum_LEGO_car_PID_based/README.md

 2. Python for PC end morintor
 3. on-air configuration and status monitor are done through BT wireless uart channel.
 Python takes care of serial port on PC end. configure the device through GUI. and display status on graphic windows.

+** see some pc end gui picture in capture folder.

 enjoy building , enjoy coding and enjoy life